What We Do

 • Introductions to health considerations in the US environment

-Preferred Communities(PC) Intensive Case Management- Ending Sept.
+Preferred Communities(PC) Intensive Case Management- Ended Sept.
 2025

 The PC Program at IRIS provides intensive case management to vulnerable populations of newly arrived refugees and asylees to facilitate their achievement of self-sufficiency.
 Services offered include housing assistance, healthcare navigation, financial management, social adjustment services, family wellness, and more.